ivogeorg/jitt/design-spike-3.md

       2. Auto-grade for correctness, for questions which have correct answers (e.g. multiple-choice, single-answer or multiple-answer, questions).
       3. No auto-grade (meaning, manual grading only).
    2. Customize point value per question.
 That is, the scale is definable.
    3. Manually adjust the grade for a student response at the same time (same view) as reviewing responses.
-Simple +/- buttons to increase/decrease grades.
+Simple +/- buttons to increase/decrease grades.  **Addressed earlier?
+Remove?**
 9. Email individual students (from my default email client) about their response with one click from the basic "view responses" view.
    1. Emails are based on templates.
    2. A template should be prifilled with available slot data.
 For example: